 Assessment under the manual mode

-- The assessing offer will determine the duty payable on imported goods and also verify whether there are any prohibitions or restrictions on imported goods.
-Assessment of duty involves the classification of the imported goods as per the Customs Tariff Act and determining the duty liability.
+- The assessing offer will determine the duty payable on imported goods and verify whether there are any prohibitions or restrictions.
+Assessment of duty involves classifying the imported goods as per the Customs Tariff Act and determining the duty liability.

-- Also, this assessment involves the correct determination of value where the goods are assessable.
-For this process, the assessing officer will require invoice and other declarations submitted along with the bill of entry in support of the said value.
-The determination of value is done as per the provisions under the Customs Act, and the assessing officer takes the contemporaneous values and other information on valuation available in the custom-house.
+- Also, this assessment involves correctly determining value where the goods are assessable.
+For this process, the assessing officer will require an invoice and other declarations submitted along with the bill of entry to support the said value.
+The determination of value is done per the provisions under the Customs Act, and the assessing officer takes the contemporary values and other information on valuation available in the custom house.

 - The appraising officer can require a detailed examination of the nature of the goods where the description of the goods mentioned in the document is not satisfactory.